The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 So: NO SHIT!
 This really happened!

 There I was, just another speck of sand clinging to a thirty-five-foot motorized boat at the bottom of the Grand Canyon.
 I wasn’t alone.
-The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from the commercial outfit I had hired, Hatch River Expeditions.
+The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from Hatch River Expeditions, the commercial outfit I had hired for a private charter.

 I was on board as the photography guide and instructor.
-I had convinced fifteen unsuspecting guests to join me on a private charter called “the Grand Canyon Rafting Photography Retreat.”
+I had convinced fifteen unsuspecting guests to join me on a trip called “the Grand Canyon Rafting Photography Retreat.”
 “It’s such a cool trip,” I had said to lure them in.
 When Lars motored us into our overnight camp around river mile 159—159 miles into our 188-mile trip—it was 108 degrees Fahrenheit.
 “That is cool,” I told them.
-“I mean, compared to yesterday’s 113. . .”
+“I mean, compared to yesterday’s 113 . . .”

 The late afternoon sun started tracing the backbones of ocotillo-lined ridgelines and spotlighting distant serrated spires.
 A sign from the river gods to commence the Ritual of Noctis.
 Change into camp clothes (a fancy term for pajamas you’ve worn for six nights straight).
 Set up cot.
 Wash hands.
 Eat.
 Clean dishes.
 Brush teeth.
 Check under cot for rattlesnakes.
 Pour sand out of shoes.
 Then, as the sliver of sky overhead sings its soothing lullaby from cobalt to navy to purple to black, fall asleep.